 •Photographs and memorabilia pertaining to the war hospital and the history of the Craiglockhart building

-•Poetry recited by Sir Daniel Day Lewis, Nathaniel Parker, Allan Little, Ian McMillan and Pat Barker
+•Poetry recited by Sir Daniel Day Lewis, Nathaniel Parker, Dr Allan Little, Ian McMillan and Dr Pat Barker, CBE.

 • Anthologies of poetry and prose